data-dynamics/MI4Hybrid/README.md

 1. bounded_noise.m is a function generates l_p norm bounded noise (a matrix) whose number of rows is the noise dimension and number of columns is the time horizon.

-2. simulates.m is a simulation function which will simulate the systems using the models we made.
+2. simulates.m is a simulation function which will simulate the systems using the models described by the system classes.

 3. InvalidationARX.m is a function that can apply the invalidation algorithm to an ARX model.